rolling-scopes-school/tasks/tasks/connections/milestone_8.conversation.md

 **Score:** 140

-Before user can send any message to other participant the conversation have to be created.
+Before user can send any message to other participant the conversation should exist or has to be created with `/conversations/create` endpoint.

 ### Visualization